Ergon-moe/Bitcoin-Static/doc/json-rpc/scantxoutset.md

     "txid" : "transactionid",     (string) The transaction id "vout": n,                    (numeric) the vout value
-    "scriptPubKey" : "script",    (string) the script key "amount" : x.xxx,             (numeric) The total amount in ERG of the unspent output "height" : n,                 (numeric) Height of the unspent transaction output }
+    "scriptPubKey" : "script",    (string) the script key "amount" : x.xxx,             (numeric) The total amount in XRG of the unspent output "height" : n,                 (numeric) Height of the unspent transaction output }
    ,...],
- "total_amount" : x.xxx,          (numeric) The total amount of all found unspent outputs in ERG ]
+ "total_amount" : x.xxx,          (numeric) The total amount of all found unspent outputs in XRG ]
 ```